 Funding recipients are required to match all OLEP funding with provincial base instruction funding.
 This includes student FTE funding and regular project funding, and approved requests for additional funding (Teacher Recruitment and Retention projects, Complementary Funding projects and Capital projects).

-Please note that in order to provide value, allocations less than \$1000 will not be issued, and will be redistributed to remaining participating school authorities and independent schools.
+Please note that in order to provide value, allocations less than \$1,000 will not be issued and will be redistributed to remaining participating school authorities including accredited funded private schools and charter schools.

 F1 - Individual Teacher Bursary program